openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Below is a non-normative example of a Batch Credential Request requesting four Credentials:

 * Two Credentials for the same Credential Configuration and Credential Dataset but with different cryptographic binding keys in an IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] format;
-* Two Credentials for the same Credential Configuration but with different Credential Dataset in [@VC_DATA] format.
+* Two Credentials for the same Credential Configuration but with different Credential Datasets in the [@VC_DATA] format.

 ```
 POST /batch_credential HTTP/1.1